 Failure to meet the enrollment goals of new health care law, however, will not only undermine the success of the new health law, but more importantly, will do little to expand health insurance coverage.
 Unless steps are taken to clarify the language and procedures surrounding the enrollment process, individuals are not likely to enroll, resulting in a significant waste of time, energy, and taxpayer dollars.

-Properly enrolling in a health insurance plan, particularly a government funded or subsidized plan (such as Medicare or Medicaid), is a complex task.
-Individuals must navigate the system to find accurate and usable information.
-They need to understand eligibility guidelines, complete forms, and provide mandatory citizenship and financial documentation necessary for enrollment and for periodic reestablishment of eligibility.
+They explain that “[p]roperly enrolling in a health insurance plan, particularly a government funded or subsidized plan (such as Medicare or Meicaid), is a complex task.”
+It requires individuals to “navigate the system” and requires them to understand complex terms and requirements, complete forms, and provide documentation.

-That’s no small order.
-Our most recent estimates suggest that over half of currently uninsured adults – those who will become newly insured under the ACA – have difficulty finding, understanding, and using even the most basic health information.
-Fourteen percent of US adults have trouble finding the date of a physician’s visit on an appointment slip.
-According to the National Assessment of Adult Literacy, only 12 percent can successfully calculate an individual’s contribution toward health insurance costs, even when using a table.
+Martin's and Parker’s recent estimates suggest that “over half of currently uninsured adults – those who will become newly insured under the ACA – have difficulty finding, understanding, and using even the most basic health information.”

 Laurie T. Martin is a health policy researcher at the nonprofit RAND Corporation and Ruth M. Parker is a professor at the Emory University schools of medicine and public health.
 This piece is based on an article published by the authors in August in the “Journal of the American Medical Association.”